 Chaplains are actively working across all areas of the hospital and able to visit patients.
 We appreciate it is particularly difficult for those unable to visit their loved ones at this time.
 So please do contact Chaplaincy if someone you know who is an inpatient would value a visit.

 Our chaplains are normally on duty Monday to Friday 8am to 4pm.
 At all other times, there is a Chaplain on-call.

-Non-urgent advice: Chapel services
+Non-urgent advice: Service times in the Chapel

 For patients and relatives